Healthy forests: the heart of the wild Northwest

 Ancient forests also provide excellent outdoor recreation opportunities and vital habitat for northern spotted owls, marbled murrelets, Roosevelt elk, salmon, bull trout and a variety of other iconic and imperiled species.

 Conservation Northwest was one of the first conservation groups to recognize the value of ecological forest restoration and community collaboration.
-Through our Forest Field Program, we advance these tools to help restore and protect forests, rivers, and other wildlands while also promoting sustainable forestry and benefiting local communities.
+A flagship program since our founding, through our Forest Field Program we advance the use of the latest scientific research and community collaboration to help restore and protect forests, rivers, and other wildlands while also promoting sustainable forestry and benefiting local communities.

 We engage in the design of specific projects, apply our field experience to shape broader policies that affect the national forest and wildlife habitat, and engage collaboratively with other stakeholders to promote landscape-scale restoration of forests and watersheds.
 Currently, we maintain forest staffers for the Mount Baker-Snoqualmie, Okanogan-Wenatchee and Colville national forests.